 - Be cautious who you spend time with and be aware who other people in your household are spending time with.

 - LIUNA Midwest Region strongly encourages everyone to get vaccinated once the COVID-19 vaccine becomes available to them.

-- The CDC recommends healthcare personnel and residents of long-term care facilities receive the vaccine first.
-Construction workers are currently being grouped in phase 1C.
+- Construction workers are currently being grouped in phase 1C.
 Distribution of the vaccine is the responsibility of each state.
 Click here to access each state’s plans.

 - The LHSFNA is working with LIUNA health and welfare funds to educate members on how the vaccine will be covered.
 More resources are available on the LHSFNA website.